WASdev/gitbook.voice.gateway.for.watson/recordingconfig.md

 # Uncomment to turn on recording.
 All call recordings are stored in the CMR \recordings directory.
 RTP_RELAY_RECORD=true
 ```
+1. Redeploy the voice gateway.

-In your Bluemix deployment you will need to copy the recordings to a local directory using the `cf ic` command tools:
+To copy the recordings to a local directory, run the `cf ic` command tools:
   ```bash
   cf ic cp voice-gateway-mr:/cgw-media-relay/recordings .
   ```

-When deploying to Bluemix, the `deploy.sh` script creates a Docker Volume on IBM Bluemix Containers called `recordingvol` to store your recordings.
-Therefore, the recordings will remain persistent across multiple deployments.
-You can see the volume using the `cf ic` command:
+When the voice gateway is deployed to IBM Containers for Bluemix, the **deploy.sh** script creates a Docker Volume on IBM Containers called `recordingvol`, which stores your recordings so that they persist when you redeploy the gateway.

+To view the volume, run the following `cf ic` command:
 ```bash
 cf ic volume list
 ```

-You can also set the volume name in `docker.env`
+To change the volume name, set the `CF_VOLUME_NAME` variable in your **docker.env** file:
   ```env
   # Set to a name of your choosing
   CF_VOLUME_NAME=recordingvol

   ```

-#### Recordings File Format
+#### Recording file format

-  Recordings will be saved as Wav files under the following format:
+Recordings are saved as WAV files in the following format, which is supported by most default audio players:

 - File name: `[session-id]-audio.wav`.
-For example `1234-55678-audio.wav`
+For example, `1234-55678-audio.wav`
-- 8000 Sample rate
+- Sample rate: 8000 Hz
-- Mono (1 Audio Channel)
+- Channels: Mono (1 Audio Channel)
-- Audio Format: **PCM**

-Most default audio players support that audio format making it easy to listen to the recording.
+- Encoding: PCM

 The `session-id` used for the file name maps to the SIP Call ID.
-To modify the *session id* you need to set the `CUSTOM_SIP_SESSION_HEADER` configuration to point to different SIP header which defines the session id to use.
-[More info on configuration](config.md#sip-orchestrator-environment-variables).
+To modify the `session id`, set the `CUSTOM_SIP_SESSION_HEADER` configuration to point to different SIP header that defines the session ID to use.
+For more information about configuration, see [SIP Orchestrator configuration environment variables](config.md#sip-orchestrator-environment-variables).